 Julio Ramon Ribeyro

-Julio Ramon Ribeyro was a Peruvian writer best known for his short stories.
+Julio Ramon Ribeyro Zuniga was a Peruvian writer best known for his short stories.
 He was also successful in other genres: novel, essay, theater, diary and aphorism.
-In the year of his death, he was awarded the $100,000 Premio Juan Rulfo de literatura latinoamericana y del Caribe.
+In the year of his death, he was awarded the US$100,000 Premio Juan Rulfo de literatura latinoamericana y del Caribe.
 His work has been translated into numerous languages, including English.

 The characters in his stories, often autobiographical and usually written in simple but ironic language, tend to end up with their hopes cruelly dashed.
 But despite its apparent pessimism, Ribeyro's work is often comic, its humor springing from both the author's sense of irony and the accidents that befall his protagonists.